Heading to Gillman Barracks? Immerse yourself in art, dining and drinking experiences, and fun events for the family.

 2. The Naked Finn

 No-frills seafood grill, alfresco style – that’s what you can expect at The Naked Finn.
 It’s turned the little nook it calls home in Gillman Barracks into the perfect respite from the city.
-Enjoy arguably the widest array of seafood that you can find in Singapore.
-From Pacific cupped oysters to scallops, octopus, and wild-caught Mozambique lobster, you’ll be spoilt for choice.
+Here’s where you can enjoy a wide array of seafood: from Pacific cupped oysters to scallops, octopus, and wild-caught Mozambique lobster, you’ll be spoilt for choice.

 The Naked Finn, 39 Malan Road, Singapore 109442

-Hopscotch is a grilled food paradise serving locally crafted cocktails.
-With a simple concept of providing diners with good food and great vibes, this eatery is the perfect spot for a chill evening.
+Hopscotch is a grilled food paradise in Gillman Barracks serving locally crafted cocktails.
+With a simple concept of providing diners with good grub and great vibes, this eatery is the perfect spot for a chill evening.
 Get a delightful flight of flavours with blends of old and new with the cocktail menu, crafted with modern techniques.
 Plus, vibe out to live music on Friday nights with acoustic sets by duo Cynthia and Linus.

 Hopscotch, 45 Malan Road, Singapore 109455